Demonstrations by Students

 No. Freedom of speech does not give you permission to silence the speech of others by shouting, heckling or otherwise disrupting a speech to the point that the speaker cannot continue or that the audience can no longer listen.
-The free-speech rights of the speaker would be violated.
-Intentionally disrupting a speaker may result in disciplinary sanctions or even criminal charges against the disruptive individual.
+The free speech rights of the speaker would be violated.
+Intentionally disrupting a speaker may result in disciplinary sanctions or even criminal charges against the disruptive person.

-No, the university is prohibited from canceling an event based on the viewpoint of the speaker.
+No, the university cannot cancel an event based on the viewpoint of the speaker.

 There are several methods.
 Some include